Placentalia

 Subdivisions

-Analysis of molecular data lead to the rapid changes in assessments of the phylogeny of placental orders at the close of the last millennium.
-A novel phylogeny and classification of placental orders appeared with Waddell, Hasegawa and Okada in 1999.[6]
-"Jumping Genes" retroposon presence/absence patterns have provided corroboration of phylogenetic relationships inferred from molecular sequences, for example .[7]
-It is now widely accepted that there are four major subdivisions or lineages of placental mammals: Laurasiatheria+Euarchontoglires=Boreoeutheria, Xenarthra, and Afrotheria.
+Analysis of molecular data led to rapid changes in assessments of the phylogeny of placental orders at the close of the 20th century.
+A novel phylogeny and classification of placental orders appeared with Waddell, Hasegawa and Okada in 1999.[8]
+"Jumping genes"-type retroposon presence/absence patterns have provided corroboration of phylogenetic relationships inferred from molecular sequences.[9]
+It is now widely accepted that there are three major subdivisions or lineages of placental mammals: Boreoeutheria, Xenarthra, and Afrotheria.
+All of these diverged from common ancestors.[citation needed]

-According to 2022 studies of Bertrand, O. C. and Sarah L. Shelley, palaeoryctids and taeniodonts are identified to be a basal placental mammal.[8][9]
+2022 studies of Bertrand, O. C. and Sarah L. Shelley have identified leptictids, palaeoryctids and taeniodonts as basal placental mammal clades.[10][11]
+Leptictids were also proposed to be close relatives of Boreoeutheria.[12]

-The living orders of placental mammals in the three groups are:[10]
+The 19 living orders of Placentalia in the three groups are:[13] * Magnorder Atlantogenata

 The exact relationships among these three lineages is currently a subject of debate, and four different hypotheses have been proposed with respect to which group is basal or diverged first from other placentals.
 These hypotheses are Atlantogenata (basal Boreoeutheria), Epitheria (basal Xenarthra), Exafroplacentalia (basal Afrotheria) and a hypothesis supporting a near simultaneous divergence.[14]
 Estimates for the divergence times among these three placental groups mostly range from 105 to 120 million years ago (MYA), depending on the type of DNA, whether it is translated, and the phylogenetic method (e.g. nuclear or mitochondrial),[15][16] and varying interpretations of paleogeographic data.[14]
 In addition, a strict molecular clock does not hold, so it is necessary to assume models of how evolutionary rates change along lineages.
 These assumptions alone can make substantial differences to the relative ages of different mammal groups estimated with genomic data.[17]